CloudCannon/documentation/_ssl/cloudflare.md

 ![CloudFlare](/img/ssl/cloudflare/8.png)

 That's it!
 Changing your DNS can take up to 48 hours to propagate and CloudFlare's free SSL can take up to 24 hours to set up.
 There should be no downtime, but it could take a day or two before you have SSL and CloudFlare serving your website.

+---

+### Redirecting HTTP to HTTPS

+To redirect all HTTP traffic to HTTPS:

+1. Set up CloudFlare SSL
+2. Add [this page rule](https://support.cloudflare.com/hc/en-us/articles/200170536-How-do-I-redirect-all-visitors-to-HTTPS-SSL-) to your CloudFlare configuration